Nona-Creative/coding-standards/scss/README.md

 }
 ```

-We of course have more specific elements amongst multiple tags :
+We of course have more specific elements amongst multiple tags:
 ```SCSS
 .module {
   ul {}